 [the Airbnb app]

-Up until today, traditional travel apps have evolved to offer new features, but have failed to offer a new approach to travelling – something you can hardly call innovation.
+Up until today, traditional apps have evolved to offer new features, but have failed to offer a new approach to travelling – something you can hardly call innovation.
 This means that the travel app segment might be a goldmine of undiscovered technology fields.
-If you can implement innovative technology in your travel app, it might end up becoming the next big brand of the travel industry.
+If you can make a travel booking app with innovative technology, it might end up becoming the next big brand of the industry.
 Even though the possibilities are numerous in the tech field, let’s at least take a look at the following two trends:

 1. Natural-language processing